05

 Faro is a popular town in the Algarve.
 They have an airport and the city has a lot to offer.
-We have explored the city of Faro and present a complete guide to you on what to do while there.
+We have explored the city of Faro and presented a complete guide to you on what to do while there.
 We recommend that you stay in Faro for a few days and visit all of the sights that the city has to offer.

 A lot of people often use Faro as a stepping stone into their vacation.
 They land at the airport and then they travel to their destination at once.
 Whether it be Albufeira or some other true beach destination.
 According to us, you want to start your vacation in the Algarve by exploring Faro and what this town has to offer.